Identifying and Correcting Label Noise for Robust GNNs via Influence Contradiction: Introduction

 Despite their efficacy for handling noisy labels on graphs, there still exist some inherent issues: \textbf{(i) they lack an effective mechanism to accurately identify nodes with noisy labels and often fail to explicitly incorporate the characteristics of graph structures.} For instance, NRGNN overlooks the issue of noisy label detection by simply connecting unlabeled nodes with similar labeled nodes.
 It alleviates the impact of noisy labels, but it does not actively detect or address noise in the labels.
 In contrast, RTGNN and CGNN employ traditional prediction consistency techniques for detection in a direct manner which fail to leverage the rich structural information inherent in graphs, resulting in sub-optimal results; \textbf{(ii) these methods lack a robust strategy for correcting noisy labels.} For example, RTGNN and ProCon merely reduces the weights of detected noisy labels, which can mitigate their impact but doesn’t directly correct the underlying label noise.
 On the other hand, CGNN employs a neighbor voting mechanism that depends heavily on class distribution and can suffer from sample imbalance, thus easily leading to confirmation errors~\cite{nickerson1998confirmation}.
-Hence, \emph{there is an urgent demand for a detection approach that explicitly incorporates graph structural information and a more rational correction strategy to enhance the robustness of GNNs in noisy label scenarios.}

 To address these issues, in this paper we present a novel graph neural network, referred to as \method{}, which quantifies the influence contradiction among diverse classes of nodes built upon the intricate graph structure.
 Specifically, to accurately detect potential noisy labels on the graph, we develop an effective noise indicator that employs the graph diffusion matrix to measure the influence contradiction score (ICS) of a node based on interactions with nodes of different classes at both the structure and attribute levels, thereby assessing the credibility of nodes with clean labels.
 In this way, nodes with higher ICS values are more likely to be identified as having noisy labels.
 Afterward, the Gaussian mixture model (GMM, \citet{richardson1997bayesian}) is adopted to precisely detect the presence of noisy labels for nodes.
 Moreover, based on the detected noisy labels, we design a soft and thus robust correction strategy that integrates predictions from neighboring nodes in the graph to rectify incorrect labels, thus effectively alleviating the impacts posed by noisy labels.
 Lastly, we incorporate pseudo-labeling techniques for abundant unlabeled nodes to provide additional supervision and overcome the effects of label scarcity.
 Experimental results across various benchmark graph datasets showcases the effectiveness of our \method{} in handling label noise under different noise rates and label rates, and achieving superior performance compared to competitive baseline approaches.